How to Measure DORA Metrics?

 Typo is a powerful tool designed specifically for tracking and analyzing DORA metrics, providing an alternative and efficient solution for development teams seeking precision in their DevOps performance measurement.

-Steps to measure DORA metrics with Typo:
+Steps to Measure DORA Metrics with Typo

 Typo is a software delivery management platform used for gaining visibility, removing blockers, and maximizing developer effectiveness.
 Typo integrates with your tech stacks like Git providers, issue trackers, CI/CD, and incident tools to identify key blockers in the dev processes and stay aligned with business goals.